 There’s a soup & salad bar and then a selection of cooked fish dishes, the lobster benedict was divine!
 Not so much the crab slider which was ½ a small deep-fried crab, claws, shell and all!
 There’s a pasta station.
 Some fried goodies including breaded chicken and pizzas.
 Next up there’s a carvery station with some delicious meats carved in front of you.
 As it was Thanksgiving the day after we visited we had a proper Turkey Dinner.
 Lots of different vegetables (including some crazy sweet and savoury combinations).
 A hot Oriental section and sushi bar follow, with finally cold seafood, primarily shrimp (prawns) and crabs legs.

 Finally in a separate room the desserts, these small pots and plates are crafted with precision and are incredible to see.
-With cakes, tortes, ice cream and more it certainly is a sweet lover’s paradise.
+With cakes, tortes, ice cream and more it certainly is a sweet lover’s paradise and one of the best buffets for food in Vegas.

 There really is something for everybody.
 The food is cooked and served in small batches which is great as it means it’s always fresh.
 The quality is fabulous and there’s absolutely no rush by anybody.
 The staff waiting tables are lovely and very attentive even when it’s busy.
 The Wynn Buffet comes a close second behind The Wicked Spoon at Cosmopolitan (it’s my favourite), however, I do 100% recommend a visit to the Wynn, especially if you can redeem a free buffet.